-My academic interests examine power as it relates to identity and landscape.
-I routinely employ a transdisciplinary methodology utilizing approaches from 3D/VR tech, digital storytelling, GIS, netnography, and remote sensing as appropriate.
-These allow me to illustrate the exercise of power across time and space (and the digital divide) while exploring new ways of communicating my research with the public.
+My academic interests examine intersections between identity, landscape, and power.
+I routinely draw upon a transdisciplinary methodology utilizing approaches from 3D/VR technologies, GIS, and various remote sensing applications (e.g., GPR, LiDAR).
+These technologies allow me to investigate how dynamic geophysical processes impact heritage sites, and explore new ways of communicating my research with the public.

-My professional interests center on digital technologies for heritage with Digital Heritage Interactive, LLC.
-This work includes digital documentation of historical resources, cultural resources management work, and the creation of video games and virtual worlds.
-You can view examples at ArtStation and Sketchfab.
+Much of my professional interests center on the application of digital technologies for heritage.
+I accomplish this as a principal investigator with Digital Heritage Interactive, LLC.
+This work includes digital documentation of historical resources, architectural history consulting, and the creation of virtual worlds representing past places.
+You can view examples at my Sketchfab page.